codepath/android_guides/Google-Cloud-Messaging.md

 ### Setup Sender ID

-Add your project number to your strings.xml, which should correspond to the sender ID:
+Add your project number to your `strings.xml`, which should correspond to the sender ID:

 ```xml
 <string name="gcm_defaultSenderId">1234</string>